Quantitative phase imaging of opaque specimens with flexible endoscopic microscopy: Methods

 The optical setup is shown in Fig. \ref{fig:setup}.
-The LED for illumination has a wavelength of 780 nm and a full-width half-maximum of 30 nm, which is coupled into the light guide and illumination fibers.
+The LED for illumination has a central wavelength of 780 nm and a full-width half-maximum of 30 nm, which is coupled into the light guide and illumination fibers.
 The illumination fibers (Sumita, SOG-120C) with the divergent angle of 120° surround the fiber bundle to create the ring illumination.
-For image collection, a gradient refractive index (GRIN) lens (GRINTECH, NEM-100-25-10-860-DS, NA=0.5, 2.6X) with an outer diameter of 1mm works as the micro-objective.
+To ensure sufficient illumination area while minimizing the probe tip size, the illumination fibers have a higher numerical aperture (NA) and form a smaller ring width compared to the fiber bundle.
+For image collection, a gradient refractive index (GRIN) lens (GRINTECH, NEM-100-25-10-860-DS, NA=0.5, 2.6×) with an outer diameter of 1 mm works as the micro-objective.
 The working distance of the GRIN lens is about 180 {$\mu \mathrm{m}$} in the air and 250 {$\mu \mathrm{m}$} in the water.
-The collected image is then transferred by a 1-m-length fiber bundle (Fujikura, FIGH-30-650S) with 30,000 cores.
-The average core diameter is 3 {$\mu \mathrm{m}$}, and core-to-core spacing is about 3.5 {$\mu \mathrm{m}$}.
+The collected image is then transferred by a 1-m-long fiber bundle (Fujikura, FIGH-30-650S) with 30,000 cores.
+The average core diameter is 3 {$\mu \mathrm{m}$}, and core-to- core spacing is about 3.5 {$\mu \mathrm{m}$}.
 The outer diameter of the fiber bundle is 750 {$\mu \mathrm{m}$}, and the imaging diameter is 650 {$\mu \mathrm{m}$}.
-The objective (Olympus UPLXAPO, 10X, 0.4NA) accompanied with the tube lens collect images from the fiber bundle for further phase modulation.
-As the fiber cores act as sampling pattern with a period of 3.5 {$\mu \mathrm{m}$}, the 10X objective has a magnification of 10, which meets the Nyquist sampling condition for the image field with an ideal resolution of 1.2 {$\mu \mathrm{m}$}.
+The fiber bundle tip was fixed on a linear stage (Physik Instrumente, V-528) for axial scanning.
+The objective (Olympus UPLXAPO, NA=0.4, 10×) accompanied with the tube lens collect images from the fiber bundle for further phase modulation.
+As the fiber cores act as sampling pattern with a period of 3.5 {$\mu \mathrm{m}$}, the 10× objective has a magnification of 10, which meets the Nyquist sampling condition for the image field with an ideal resolution of 1.2 {$\mu \mathrm{m}$}.
 To modulate the phase of the field, an amplitude type SLM (UPOLabs, HDSLM80RA, 60 Hz) is used to display chessboard grating.
 The grating has a period of 2400 pixels on the SLM.
-A CMOS (Basler, acA1300-60gmNIR, 60Hz) records the interferograms of the differentiated wavefront.
+A CMOS (Basler, acA1300-60gmNIR, 60 Hz) records the interferograms of the differentiated wavefront.
 The phase reconstruction algorithm is real-time.
-The phase imaging speed of the system is 2 Hz due to SLM (stabilization time 100ms) and the CMOS and can be improved with a ferroelectric liquid crystal modulator (100 {$\mu \mathrm{s}$} response time) and sCMOS for high-speed imaging.
+The phase imaging speed of the system is 2 Hz, mostly due to the low SLM stabilization time of 100 ms.